Click a question below to find out more…

 Is Orientation mandatory for all incoming students?

 Yes.
-Students meet with an academic advisor, register for courses, and are held accountable for the information reviewed at Orientation.
+Students meet with an academic advisor, register for courses, get familiar with university resources, and begin to get equipped for success on campus at UMW.

 International Students attend a separate orientation process.
 Learn more by clicking here.